brain-image-library/bil_site/README.md

     python3 -m venv bil_site_venv
     source bil_site_venv/bin/activate
     pip install -r requirements.txt

+You need to create a file called `site.cfg` file in the main directory, which will store the secret key and various other secret or server specific settings.
+You can see an example in `example.cfg`.
+You *must* generate a new secret key when using this site in production, which you can do like this:

+    cp example.cfg site.cfg
+    python manage.py shell -c 'from django.core.management import utils; print(utils.get_random_secret_key())'

+In site.cfg, replace the value associated `SECRET_KEY` with the value you generated from the previous command.
+Note: certain characters will throw off the config parser.
+The easiest thing to do is to just generate a different key.

     python manage.py makemigrations
     python manage.py migrate --run-syncdb
     python manage.py createsuperuser